April at the Arboretum

 Greek windflower (Anemone x blanda) is in bloom along the Norweb Tree Allée, in the Display Garden, Layer Rhododendron Garden, by the Visitor Center, and at Lantern Court throughout April.
 In the Layer Rhododendron Garden the Korean rhododendron (Rhododendron mucronulatum ‘Cornell Pink’) and near the end of April, pink flowered Rhododendron ‘Olga Mezitt’ will be in bloom.
 Daffodils (Narcissus) including the exotic double ‘Tahiti’ will be flowering throughout the month.

-In the Myrtle S. Holden Wildflower Garden, see the bright yellow flowers of the marsh marigold (Caltha palustris) along the stream, and the early buttercup, (Ranunculus fascicularis) on the limestone rockery.
-Check out the small yellow flowers of leatherwood (Dirca palustris), a shrub related to Daphne.
-Other wildflowers of interest include the white-flowered bloodroot (Sanguinaria canadensis), and the lavender-purple to white flowered sharp-lobed hepatica (Hepatica acutiloba) that are at Lantern Court and the Wildflower Garden.
-Later in the month Virginia bluebells (Mertensia virginica) and great white trillium (Trillium grandiflorum) start to bloom.
+In the Myrtle S. Holden Wildflower Garden, see the bright yellow flowers of the marsh marigold (Caltha palustris) will be flowering by mid-April along the stream, and the early buttercup, (Ranunculus fascicularis) has already started to bloom in the limestone rockery.
+White-flowered bloodroot (Sanguinaria canadensis), and the lavender-purple to white flowered sharp-lobed hepatica (Hepatica acutiloba) are at Lantern Court and the Wildflower Garden.
+In late April, Virginia bluebells (Mertensia virginica), great white trillium (Trillium grandiflorum), and yellow flowered wood poppy (Stylophorum diphyllum) start to bloom.